yanns/octopress/source/_posts/2014-05-04-slf4j-mapped-diagnostic-context-mdc-with-play-framework.markdown

 Instead of using of `play.api.mvc.Action`, we just have to use the newly defined `controllers.Action`.

-With these customizations, we are now able to use the Mapped Diagnostic Context (MDC) with asynchronous actions written in Scala.
+With each of these customizations, we are now able to use the Mapped Diagnostic Context (MDC) with asynchronous actions written in Scala.